 Don’t be shy to ask for household favors on your registry.
 It’s a great way for visitors to feel like they’re contributing to your postpartum and helps ensure that they’re helping, not just holding the baby when they visit.

 Some household tasks to ask for could include:

 - Doing the dishes

 - Dropping off groceries

 Make sure to add any clothing you might need for postpartum recovery, including nursing tanks, nursing bras, postpartum underwear, lounge sets, robes, a super-luxe nursing dress, slippers, etc.

-You must feel as comfortable as possible during your recovery, and a few new cozy items can help.
+You must feel as comfortable as possible during your recovery, investing in some of the best postpartum loungewear.
 Trust us on this one.